KDavis0509/suna_proc/README.md

-# suna_proc : a python package to process Satlantic SUNA data
+# suna_proc : a python package to process Satlantic SUNA V2 data files

 suna_proc is a python package that reads SUNA data (log files) into a pandas timeseries dataframe.
 Burst data is grouped by time, processed for outlier detection using the median absolute deviation,